rte-france/Grid2Op/docs/createbackend.rst

 `line_ex_to_subid`_         :ref:`subid`   vect, int    `n_line`_   For each powerline, it gives the substation id to which its **extremity** end is connected
 `name_load`_                               vect, str    `n_load`_  (optional) name of each load on the grid [if not set, by default it will be "load_$LoadSubID_$LoadID" for example "load_1_10" if the load with id 10 is connected to substation with id 1]
 `name_gen`_                                vect, str    `n_gen`_   (optional) name of each generator on the grid [if not set, by default it will be "gen_$GenSubID_$GenID" for example "gen_2_42" if the generator with id 42 is connected to substation with id 2]
-`name_line`_                               vect, str    `n_line`_  (optional) name of each powerline (and transformers !) on the grid [if not set, by default it will be "$SubOrID_SubExID_LineID" for example "1_4_57" if the powerline with id 57 has its origin end connected to substation with id 1 and its extremity end connected to substation with id 4]
+`name_line`_                               vect, str    `n_line`_  (optional) name of each powerline (and transformers !) on the grid [if not set, by default it will be "$SubOrID_SubExID_LineID" for example "1_4_57" if the powerline with id 57 has its origin side connected to substation with id 1 and its extremity side connected to substation with id 4]
 `name_sub`_                                vect, str    `n_sub`_   (optional) name of each substation on the grid [if not set, by default it will be "sub_$SubID" for example "sub_41" for the substation with id 41]
 `sub_info`_                 :ref:`sub-i`   vect, int    `n_sub`_    (can be automatically set if you don't initialize it) For each substation, it gives the number of elements connected to it ("elements" here denotes: powerline - and transformer- ends, load or generator)
 `dim_topo`_                 :ref:`sub-i`   int          NA          (can be automatically set if you don't initialize it) Total number of elements on the grid ("elements" here denotes: powerline - and transformer- ends, load or generator)